Cerenaut/bilateral-brain/README.md

 ``python trainer.py``

 You can get the test accuracy with `python test.py`.
-Note the name of the checkpoint to load from the training run.
+First set the correct checkpoint path in the config.

-#### 2. Train Right on general classes
+#### 2. Train Right on general/broad classes (coarse labels)

 Then do it all again on general labels to train the Right hemisphere.